hyosung11/Launch-School/Courses/journal.md

 07:35 After the study session with Alex where we couldn't figure out a working solution to `nonRepeatingSubstring`.

 09:06 Starting study session with Laurent.

+12:10 Be careful about what your expected output is from the function.
+Caught myself wondering why the return value was an empty array and realized that's the return value I expected.
+Take a break before study session with Deepak.